Moritz Nicolas: VfL Osnabrück (loan)

 The same day, Nicolas joined 2.
 Bundesliga club VfL Osnabrück on a season-long loan.
 On 28 February 2021, he made his debut for the club, starting in place of the benched Philipp Kühn in a 3–0 league loss to SV Sandhausen.
 After the game, Nicolas was demoted to backup again, and he would only go on to make the one appearance for Osnabrück before his loan expired.

 Viktoria Köln (loan)

 On 15 July 2021, he moved to 3.
 Liga club FC Viktoria Köln on loan.
 He made his debut on the first matchday of the 2021–22 campaign, in a 2–1 loss to recently promoted Viktoria Berlin.
 He remained a starter throughout the season, making 34 total appearances for Viktoria as they suffered relegation to the Regionalliga at the end of the campaign.

 Roda JC (loan)

 On 17 August 2022, Nicolas joined Eerste Divisie club Roda JC on a season-long loan.
 He made his debut on 5 September 2022, starting in a 1–1 draw in the derby against MVV.
 He remained the starter in goal afterwards in place of Rody de Boer, returning to Mönchengladbach at the end of the season with 30 league appearances for Roda.

+Return to Borussia Mönchengladbach

+Nicolas returned to Borussia Mönchengladbach ahead of the 2023–24 season and, following an injury to first-choice goalkeeper Jonas Omlin, was named in the starting lineup against Bayern Munich on 2 September 2023, making his Bundesliga debut.
+In March 2024, he signed a contract extension until June 2029.
+After Omlin suffered another injury in September 2024, Nicolas regained his place in the starting lineup for an away match against Eintracht Frankfurt and impressed with a series of strong performances.
+As a result, head coach Gerardo Seoane named him the club's first-choice goalkeeper in November 2024.
+In the 2025–26 season, Nicolas recorded a league-high 143 saves, the most of any goalkeeper in the Bundesliga.